pnbrown/containers-intro/README.md

     `CMD ["./hello.py"]`

-All together, your Dockerfile should be comprised of what follows:
+Your Dockerfile should look like the example below:

 ```
 FROM python:alpine3.7